bridgetownrb/roda-turbo/README.md

 And that's it!
 Now you can call `turbo_stream.redirect_to("/my-url", delay: 2500)` in a response and it will use this custom action.

-For Bridgetown users, you don't need include the Ruby custom module in the Roda app.
-Instead, define a `config/roda-turbo.rb` file and include the following:
+For Bridgetown users, configuration is easy.
+Just define a `config/roda-turbo.rb` file and include the following:

 ```ruby
 module CustomActions